 You need to be of legal drinking age in your country to enter this site

-In totality this creates a Sauvignon Blanc with a tropical nose featuring passionfruit and lime leaves.
-Its multi-dimensional and layered with toasty almonds, fresh brioche and incredible flinty notes.
-Well-integrated oak provides complexity and elegance.
+With a tropical nose featuring passionfruit, guava and lime leaves, this is a multi-dimensional wine layered with toasty almonds, fresh brioche and incredible flinty notes.
+A carefully selected mix of seasoned German & French oak provides complexity and elegance.

-Wairau Valley - Dillon's Point Road & Matthews Lane
+Wairau Valley - Dillon's Point & Matthews Lane

-With his sense of fun, smart suits, love of steak tartare and passion for Mosel – the dry German Riesling that was his favourite wine – August Giesen was a legend.
-His story begins in 1888 when a boy...Read more
+With his sense of fun, smart suits, love of steak tartare and passion for Mosel (the dry German Riesling that was his favourite wine), August Giesen was a legend.
+His story begins in 1888, when a boy named August...Read more

-It takes a lot to upstage a German Emperor, but fledgling entrepreneur and good-natured chancer August (Aw-goost) Giesen did just that the day he missed his train to a dinner engagement he was working at.
-Always one to push...Read more
+It takes a lot to upstage a German Emperor, but fledgling entrepreneur and good-natured chancer August (Aw-goost) Giesen did just that the day he missed his train to a dinner engagement where he was due to work.
+Always one...Read more

 The year was 1909.
 The place was America, land of freedom and opportunity.
-The man was August (Aw-goost) Giesen determined to start a new life in the new world.
-Always one to push the boundaries, August believed New York...Read more
+The man was August (Aw-goost) Giesen – determined to start a new life in the new world.
+Always one to push the boundaries, August believed New...Read more

 If you were to give Theo, Alex and Marcel Giesen a health check, the likelihood is that you would find wine running through their veins and food embedded in their DNA.
 The link begins with the brothers’ grandfather August...Read more